 XRoar creates a list of machine profiles from built-in and user-supplied configuration.
-One of these profiles is selected at startup, using either the -default-machine name option, or by XRoar testing each profile in turn to see if its configured ROM image files are available.
+One of these profiles is selected at startup, using either the -m name option (short for -default-machine name) on the command line, or by XRoar testing each profile in turn to see if its configured ROM image files are available.